Stimulates joint cartilage renewal in dogs and promotes a healthy inflammation response

 Arthritic joints have a much lower concentration of HA than normal joints * and restoring adequate HA levels is an important part of joint health.
 The Hyaluronic Complex HJ is a unique patented natural ingredient with a high content of sodium hyaluronate as a mix of High/Very High molecular weight Hyaluronic Acid.
 HA is the chief component of synovial fluid and its usefulness has been proven in numerous clinical trials.

 Low Molecular Weight Hyaluronic Acid (LMW-HA) is sometimes touted as a better HA because it allows for a better intestinal absorption.
 But scientific evidence shows that HA is only safe and beneficial in its High Molecular Weight form (HMW-HA).
 Research has revealed that LMW-HA can be harmful as it promotes inflammation and has other negative side effects.
 On the other hand HMW-HA is much more effective at retaining water and its rate of absorption is significant enough to accumulate in the joint cavity.
+Good quality HA can sustain sound joint lubrication and protect the joints.

 Research has observed that the sulfur content of cartilage decreases with age, and that this decrease parallels degeneration in the joints.
 A study has clearly shown that arthritic joints have sulfur levels three times lower than healthy ones.
 Sulfur is necessary for making collagen, the primary constituent of cartilage and connective tissue.